mosharraf-hossain/team_riders/README.md

             predictor.Reset();
 ````

+We used the predictor object as a trained HTM model to predict anomalies from our extracted data from predicting_files.

 We use list of lists to store numerical sequences which we are using for anomaly detection, and anomaly indices: indices where we can find anomalies.
 This is important for plotting.
 More about this later.

 ````csharp